catherineruoxiwu/karaoke-at-home/README.md

 ## Backend (In Progress)

-## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 **Disclaimer:** This tool is intended for educational and personal use only.
 Please respect [YouTube’s Terms of Service](https://www.youtube.com/t/terms) and the rights of content owners.

 ## TODO